emdann/emdann.github.io/index.md

 description: Minimal tutorial on making a simple website with GitHub Pages
 ---

-I am a PhD student at the Wellcome Sanger Institute and the University of Cambridge.
+I am a PhD student in the Cellular Genetics programme at the Wellcome Sanger Institute and the University of Cambridge.
 I am interested in computational methods to describe mechanisms of gene regulation from single-cell genomics data.

+---

 <div class="container">
-<h3><a name="contact"></a>contact</h3>
+<h3><a name="Contact"></a>contact</h3>

     <div class="row-fluid">
         <div class="span3">